AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 `glm::ortho(0.0f, 800.0f, 0.0f, 600.0f, 0.1f, 100.0f);`

 The first two parameters specify the left and right coordinate of the frustum and the third and fourth parameter specify the bottom and top part of the frustum.
 With those 4 points we've defined the size of the near and far plane.
+This specific projection matrix transforms all coordinates between these x, y, and z range values to normalized device coordinates.

+An orthographic projection matrix directly maps coordinates to the 2D plane that